jun-inoue/phyloSCOPE/README.md

 # phyloSCOPE
-phyloSCOPE is a web tool to identify short DNA sequences by estimating phylgoenetic trees.
+phyloSCOPE is a web tool to identify short DNA sequences by estimating phylogenetic trees.
 By uploading bulk of unidentified DNAs such as eDNA or barcoding/ancient sequences, phyloSCOPE constructs phylogenetic trees by using blast hits of users' and implemented reference databases.

 ---